-There isn’t a rich amount of history on the crossbreed itself, so in order to get a better understanding of this dog, it’s important to look at the history of its parent breeds.
+There isn’t a rich amount of history on the crossbreed itself, so to get a better understanding of this dog, it’s important to look at the history of its parent breeds.

 The Boston Terrier is an American dog that descended from mixing the American White Terrier, and the English Bulldog.

 It was bred as a fighting dog until the sport was outlawed, and has been renowned as quite the effective rodent hunter.
 The Jack Russell Terrier was developed during the 1800s in Britain.

 It has a rich ancestry that consists of dogs such as the English White Terrier and became incredibly popular over the years as a hunting dog.

 It was used to flush out foxes from their hiding spaces and was acclaimed for being able to do this without harming the fox.

 Today, it is still used as a hunting dog but is more renowned as a household companion.